A lot of photographers will say that a good photo is a motion-free photo. But motion (and motion blur) has its place in photography.

-This allows intentional, horizontal movements which are common when using a monopod for a panning shot.
+This allows intentional, horizontal movements.
+These are common when using a monopod for a panning shot.

-I took this in the Sonian forest, near Brussels (Belgium), by simply moving the camera vertically before pressing the shutter.
+I took this in the Sonian forest, near Brussels (Belgium).
+I was moving the camera before pressing the shutter.

 Try experimenting with your shutter speed while capturing waterfalls, rivers and the sea.

 You can use a very short shutter speed to freeze the breaking of the waves on the shore.

-Fast moving streams of water, like waterfalls and rivers, can assume a silky appearance.
+Fast-moving streams of water, like waterfalls and rivers, can assume a silky appearance.

-The body of the cars are not brightly lit and are moving faster than the exposure time, allowing them to vanish in the final image, leaving only their trail of lights.
+This allows them to vanish in the final image, leaving only their trail of lights.